Particle.news

 Overview

-• Lucy Powell, Leader of the House of Commons, apologized for describing discussions of grooming gangs as a 'dog whistle' during a BBC Radio 4 debate.
+• Lucy Powell apologized in the House of Commons for describing discussions on grooming gangs as a 'dog whistle' during a BBC Radio 4 appearance.